Darrell Hair

 Darrell Bruce Hair (born 30 September 1952) is an Australian former Test match cricket umpire, from New South Wales.
-He stood on the International panel of umpires from 2002 to 2003, before he, along with fellow Australian Simon Taufel, and New Zealander Billy Bowden, was appointed to the ICC Elite umpire panel.
+He was on the International panel of umpires from 2002 to 2003, before he, along with fellow Australian Simon Taufel, and New Zealander Billy Bowden, was appointed to the ICC Elite umpire panel.
 After an ICC board meeting discussed his actions in a Test match between Pakistan and England in 2006 it was decided he should not umpire matches involving the Test playing nations.
 He was restored to the Elite Panel by the ICC on 12 March 2008 and stood in the England v New Zealand Tests at Old Trafford in May and Trent Bridge in June 2008.

 Career

-Hair umpired his first Test match in January 1992, between Australia and India in Adelaide.
+Hair stood in his first Test match in January 1992, between Australia and India in Adelaide.
 In 1994 the International Cricket Council (ICC) introduced a policy of appointing one umpire to each Test match from a non-participating country, and since 2002 both umpires have been appointed from non-participating nations.
-Since 2002, the majority of Hair's Test matches have been played outside Australia, and did not involve Australia.
+After 2002, the majority of Hair's Test matches were played outside Australia and did not involve Australia.
 His last Test match involving Australia was against South Africa at Melbourne on 26 to 29 December 2001.
-Hair's colleague was West Indian umpire Eddie Nicholls.
+Hair's on-field colleague was West Indian umpire Eddie Nicholls.

 At the local level, Hair began his career playing in Orange and Molong and moved to Sydney in 1972 where he played with the Mosman and North Sydney clubs in the Sydney Grade Cricket competition, as a right-arm fast-medium bowler.

 In a 1995 match between Australia and Sri Lanka in Melbourne, he no-balled Muttiah Muralitharan seven times in three overs for throwing.
 It was the first time Muralitharan had been called in 22 Tests, although the ICC later said that umpires had expressed doubts about his legitimacy for more than two years.
 In Tests, Muralitharan was found to exceed the then 5 degree limit for spin bowlers, but his unusual action was found to be partially the result of a congenital elbow deformity and after further review, the ICC raised the elbow extension limit to 15 degrees for all bowlers.
 In 1999 Hair was found guilty by the ICC of bringing the game into disrepute after he described Muralitharan's action as "diabolical".
 Hair later received death threats that referenced the throwing incident and as a result the ICC decreed that he would not officiate any of Sri Lanka's matches at the 1999 World Cup.